Carlos-860/Web-Development-Journey/README.md

 Come join me on this web development journey :airplane: as we unpack all things web :globe_with_meridians:

-Throughout this journey we will numerous tools, languages and technologies that make it possible to create simple landing page websites to more complex Ecommerce Store Sites.
+Throughout this journey we will encounter numerous tools, languages and technologies that make it possible to create simple landing page websites to more complex Ecommerce Store Sites.

 ## Technologies we will encounter
 HTML | CSS | JS | React | Vue | JSON | Tailwind CSS | Bootstrap | NPM | Git | Webpack | SCSS | Node.js | Mongo DB | Graph Ql | Express | PHP | MySQL